dmatavel/minitalk/README.md

 # minitalk

 **Description**: The aim of this project is to create two programs (a client and a  server) and stablish a communication between then.
 This data exchange is made using UNIX signals.
 The server is started first, and it prints in the standard output his PID (Process ID).
-The client has to be started with two arguments: the server’s PID and a string with the message that will be send by the client.
-It can be a single word or multiple words between double quotes.
-The server needs to be capable of receive multiple messages without stuck or shutdown.
+The client has to be started with two arguments: the server’s PID and a string with the message that will be send by the client (it can be a single word or multiple words between double quotes).
+The server needs to be capable of receive multiple messages without stuck or shutdown and it should print the received message as soon as possible.

 **Instructions**:

-1. Inside minitalk’s repository type `make` and hit `Enter` to create server’s and client’ executables.
+1. Inside minitalk’s directory type `make` and hit `Enter` to create server’s and client’ executables.

 2. Type `./server` and press `Enter` to initialize the server.
-It will print his PID and wait to receive a message from a client.
+It will print its PID and wait to receive a message from a client.

 3. In another tab or terminal type `./client [server’s PID] [message]` to send a message to the server.